International Academy of Denver Parent & Student Handbook

 INDIVIDUAL EDUCATION PLAN (IEP)

 On-going special education support, from a special educator, is available to students who have been determined by the Special Education team to be unable to receive reasonable benefit from general education due to one or more disabilities.
-The determination that a student needs this type of support is made with the parents at a meeting, following in-depth testing, and an Individual Education Plan (IEP) is written by the IEP team.
+The determination that a student needs this type of support is made with the parents at a meeting, following in-depth testing, and the IEP team writes an Individual Education Plan (IEP).
 State money is appropriated to each school district to help finance the mandated Special Education programs.
 At International Academy of Denver, we have the following special education services available to identified students: Speech and Language remediation, Mild Moderate support, social/behavioral support, fine motor and gross motor therapy.

 FINE MOTOR SKILLS AND GROSS MOTOR SKILLS: (OCCUPATIONAL THERAPIST AND PHYSICAL THERAPIST)

 Both of these therapists serve International Academy of Denver part-time as members of our Special Education team, as student IEPs and 504 plans dictate.
 In addition, they often observe students in the classroom for handwriting-related concerns or in physical education classes when gross motor concerns are present.
 If difficulties seem to be evident, the therapists work with the classroom teacher to identify strategies that will support the student.
 In some cases, home programs are established with the parent.
 Occasionally, a student may be included in small group work, usually once or twice a week for more specific attention to motor needs.